-A qualified WETT Certified Chimney Technician/Sweep will also visually look into the condition of the inner flue and outer shell of a masonry chimney and interior smoke pipes and metal chimneys and advise you, in writing, with photos, of any deficiencies they discover.
+A qualified WETT Certified Chimney Technician/Sweep will visually look into the condition of the inner flue and outer shell of a masonry chimney and interior smoke pipes and metal chimneys and advise you, verbally or in writing, with photos, of any deficiencies they discover.
 Broken flue tiles, spalling brick, warped dampers/baffles, clearances to combustibles, hearth size, chimney height ,etc. They are noting these things not to scare you, but to to ensure Code Compliance.
 If you would like copies of the photos taken, pleas let our Tech know so he may note it in your file.

-Your WETT Certified Technician may recommend a rain cap to prevent moisture from coming into the flue and causing deterioration of the inner linings and brickwork.
+Your WETT Certified Technician may recommend a rain cap to prevent moisture or critters from coming into the flue and causing deterioration of the inner linings and brickwork.
 Most caps also have a good, heavy duty screen to prevent birds and wildlife from entering the flue and causing a blockage with nesting materials.
 A quality Stainless Steel Rain cap is a good investment.

 Remember, if the chimney flue channel is dirty with soot and creosote, a proper evaluation of its condition may not be possible as the damage may be hidden beneath the residue.
 It is always a good idea to have the chimney swept prior to the Evaluation or at the same time by your qualified WETT Certified Sweep.

 The Ontario Fire Code (and many others) state that "Chimneys and flue pipes should be inspected annually and cleaned as often as necessary to keep them free from combustible deposits."
 We strongly recommend after every 40 fires [or so] or after every FULL [Bush] cord of wood has been consumed.
 That is a 4 x 4 x 8 stack of wood.